Fiach-Dubh/BITCOIN-YouTube/README.md

 Have a Bitcoin Video you want uploaded to the channel? submit your video here and we'll consider it for upload: https://github.com/Fiach-Dubh/BITCOIN-YouTube/issues/new

-or you can email holdit21@protonmail.com if you don't hav ea github account.
+or you can email holdit21@protonmail.com if you don't have a github account.

 Are You a Content Creator, Bitcoin Developer or Educator looking to amplify your voice?
 Are you looking for a larger audience?
 Would you like to contribute to an open source Bitcoin-only content project?